knoppys/scp-bookings/README.md

 Changelog
+V6.0
+- Added the new google map search facility.

 V5.9.10
 - Updated bookings edit screen and confirmation emails to use variable currency symbols.

 V5.9.7
 - Fixed the problem with the client details and operator details not picking up single quotes in the edit booking screen.
 Added stripslashes in the PHP.

+NOTE*** This was the last migration ***NOTE
+Jan 31st

 V4.9.1
 - Bookings fields amendments have been updated.